chrischriscris/MIPS-Pacman/README.md

 # MIPS-Pacman

 A Pac-Man based game made in MIPS Assembly language that runs perfectly on a modified version of MARS.
+(In fact, the best implementation of Pacman in MIPS all over Github)

 ## How to get it to work